-Katherine Paul, a junior in political science and religious studies, and Matthew Voss, a junior in statistics with minors in political science, economics, mathematics and computer science, and Zoey Shipley, a senior in political science, are continuing to collect data under the direction of Kelly Winfrey, assistant professor with the Greenlee School of Journalism and Communication and faculty with the Leadership Studies Program for the Catt Center.
+Katherine Paul, a senior in political science and religious studies, and Matthew Voss, a junior in statistics with minors in political science, economics, mathematics and computer science, and Zoey Shipley, a senior in political science, are continuing to collect data under the direction of Kelly Winfrey, assistant professor with the Greenlee School of Journalism and Communication and faculty with the Leadership Studies Program for the Catt Center.
 The most recently published results of the Gender Balance Project for county boards (PDF) and municipal boards (PDF) can be found on the Catt Center’s website, as well as a list of states with gender balance legislation (PDF).
 You can also read research surrounding gender balance legislation.

 Visit the Friends of the ICSW’s Talent Bank Database